skippy-io/.github/profile/README.md

 a burden.
 Unlike traditional CI tools that run all tests regardless of necessity, Skippy's intelligent test impact analysis cuts down on unnecessary testing and flakiness, slashing build times to improve developer productivity and happiness.

-Utilizing static & dynamic bytecode analysis, Skippy lets you iterate faster without compromising the integrity of your builds.
+Harnessing both dynamic and static bytecode analysis, Skippy lets you iterate faster without compromising the integrity of your builds.
 It’s about working smarter, not harder—let Skippy streamline your builds, so you can get back to what CI was meant to be: a fast track to production.